 TALLAHASSEE, Fla.
-(AP) — A strain of low-THC marijuana would be legal in Florida for medical use under a bill passed by the Senate.
+(AP) — A strain of low-THC marijuana would be legal in Florida for medical use under a bill that passed its first committee.

 The House Criminal Justice Subcommittee approved the bill on Wednesday.
-It would allow doctors to prescribe a strain of marijuana known as "Charlotte's Web" that contains low amounts of THC, which causes users to feel high.
+It would allow doctors to proscribe a strain of marijuana known as "Charlotte's Web" that contains low amounts of THC, which causes users to feel high.

-It marks the first time a legislative chamber has approved medical marijuana in any form.
+It marks the first time any legislative committee has approved medical marijuana in any form.
 Republican Rep. Gayle Harrell was the only member to vote against it.